-- Assemble your Form I-765 STEM OPT application using the suggested checklist here.
+5. Assemble your Form I-765 STEM OPT application using the suggested checklist here.
+For help with the I-765, please review our I-765 Completion Guide.
 Mail your application to the appropriate USCIS lockbox for adjudication.
-Use a trackable mail option to ensure the successful delivery of
+Use a trackable mail option to ensure the successful delivery

 The average processing time at USCIS Potomac Service Center is 3 to 5 months.
 If you file Form I-765, on time, your employment authorization is automatically extended for up to 180 days while your STEM OPT application is pending.

 You will receive Form I-797C Notice of Action or filing receipt within 2 to 4 weeks after mailing your application to USCIS.
 Retain the filing receipt should you need to inquire about the status of your STEM OPT application.
 The receipt or case number is located in the upper left corner of the document, next to the receipt date.
 Verify the spelling of your name, date of birth, and address listed on the filing receipt.
 If there is an error, contact USCIS Contact Center immediately.
 If you lose the receipt, it may be difficult to replace.
 If you did not receive the receipt notice in the mail, contact USCIS Contact Center to request a duplicate copy if possible.

 Case Status Online.
 ISSS recommends you sign up for an account at USCIS Case Status Online.
 This allows you to receive automatic updates to monitor your case.
 To use the Case Status Online tool you will need your receipt number.

 Case Inquiries.
 You can submit an inquiry using the Case Inquiry tool, e.g., if you do not receive your receipt or your application is pending for more than 90 days.